MARS-Group-HAW/model-soh/SOHLogisticsBox/README.md

 2. Deploy the postgreSQL first via `mars-db-secret.yaml`, `output-pvc-postgres.yaml`, `postgres-service.yaml`
    and `postgres-deployment.yaml` using `kubectl`.
 3. After PostgreSQL was started, deploy the simulation via `deployment.yaml` using `kubectl`.
-4. Configuration is injected via `configmap.yaml`, and results are stored in the defined PVC.
+4. Configuration is injected via `configmap.yaml`.
 5. Once completed, results are saved in PostgreSQL database

 ### Export of GeoJSON out of PostgreSQL